-Blaseball is something new, a game with a slightly different paradigm from other games you might play.
-In this article, I describe the basics of blaseball and the creative community that has grown around the game.
+Blaseball is something new; a game with a slightly different paradigm from other games you might play.
+In this article, I describe the basics of blaseball and the creative community growing around the game.

 Blaseball is a game developed by The Game Band.

 Blaseball is currently on an extended “siesta.”
-As I understand, the developers need time to take a short break and to implement new ideas and mechanics.
+As I understand, the developers need a short break from work and time to implement new ideas and mechanics.
 If the website seems a bit static, that is why.
-No worries; blaseball will be in full swing again soon.
+No worries; blaseball will be in full, bat swing soon.

-Each of the 20 blaseball teams represents a different region of North America.
+Each of the 20 blaseball teams represent a different region of North America.
 For example, there are the Chicago Firefighters, Canada Mouth Breathers, Seattle Garages, and Mexico City Wild Wings.
-There is the Hellmouth Sunbeams, which I’m guessing hails from Sunnydale California, a fictional city in the Buffy the Vampire Slayer TV show.
+I'm guessing the Hellmouth Sunbeams hail from Sunnydale California, a fictional city in the Buffy the Vampire Slayer TV show.
 (Could the blaseball-verse tie into the Buffy-verse?)
 Of course, there is the best team of all, the New York Millennials.

 [Correction: “Sunbeams are originally from Moab, Utah, but the city and surrounding desert were consumed by the Hellmouth when the Forbidden Book was opened after Season 1.” — Thanks Dax!]

-Note the stars beside each player, which depict the player’s overall performance.
+The stars beside each player depict the player’s overall performance.